Algebraic Neural Networks: Stability to Deformations: Algebraic Neural Networks

-\begin{example}[Traditional CNNs]\normalfont Traditional CNNs rely on the use of typical signal processing models and can be considered a particular case of an AlgNN where the algebraic signal model is the same as in example~\ref{ex_DSP}.
+\begin{example}[{\bf CNNs in Discrete Time}]\normalfont Traditional CNNs rely on the use of typical signal processing models and can be considered a particular case of an AlgNN where the algebraic signal model is the same as in example~\ref{ex_DTSP}.
 Consequently, the $f$th feature in layer $\ell$ is given by

-where $\rho_{\ell}(t)=\bbS_{\ell}$.
+where $\rho_{\ell}(t) = S_{\ell}$.
 In this case $P_{\ell}$ is a sampling operator while typically $\eta_{\ell}(u)=\max\{0,u\}$. \end{example}

-\begin{example}[Graphon Neural Networks]\normalfont In graphon neural networks the algebraic signal model in each layer corresponds to the one discussed in example~\ref{ex_wsp}.
-Consequently, the $f$th feature in layer $\ell$ has the form given in eqn.~\eqref{eq:featureCNN} considering a shift $S$ given according to eqn.~(\ref{eqn_graphon_shift}).
-It is worth noticing that in this case the signals in the inner layers of the network are meant to be represented using a finite number of eigenvectors of the shift operator.
-Then, if we denote by $\boldsymbol{\varphi}_{i}^{(\ell)}$ the eigenvectors of the graphon $W_{\ell}(u,v)$ associated to the $\ell$th layer $P_{\ell}$ is given by
+\begin{example}[Graph Neural Networks] \normalfont In graph neural networks the algebraic signal model in each layer corresponds to the one discussed in example~\ref{ex_GSP}.
+Therefore, the $f$th feature in layer $\ell$ has the form

-where $I$ and $J$ are finite subsets of $\mathbb{N}$.
-Then, the signals in each $\ccalM_{\ell}$ are always functions of a continuous independent variable but with \textit{lower degrees of freedom} as $\ell$ increases. \end{example}
+where $\rho_{\ell}=\bbS_\ell$.
+Here $P_{\ell}$ can be a dimensionality reduction operator or a zeroing operator that nullify components of the signal keeping its dimensionality.
+A common choice of the nonlinearity function is given by $\eta_{\ell}(u)=\max\{0,u\}$. \end{example}

 \begin{example}[Group Neural Networks]\normalfont In group neural networks the algebraic model is the same as specified in example~\ref{ex_groupsp}.
 Therefore, the $f$th feature in layer $\ell$ is given by